SandZn/webpack-configure/README.md

-# webpack-config-builder
+# webpack-configure

 A webpack config file builder.

 ### Setup

-Add the **webpack-config-builder** package to your application via npm
+Add the **webpack-configure** package to your application via npm

 ```
 $ npm i -D webpack-configure